 The 1991 Gulf War and the 1999 Kosovo War heralded a new era of warfare for the Chinese People's Liberation Army (PLA).
 Stunning victories by U.S.-led coalitions over Iraq and Yugoslavia were unique not only because they emphasized stealth and precision-guided weaponry, but more importantly, because victory did not require the annihilation of enemy forces on the battlefield.
 Indeed, the ability of Iraqi and Yugoslav forces to function on the battlefield, had become according to one PLA source (PDF), “limited, deprived, and rendered useless,” and their annihilation was not necessary to achieve operational success.

 As a result of extensive examination of these conflicts and others, the PLA now views modern conflict as a confrontation between opposing systems, or what are specifically referred to as opposing operational systems.
-As I argue in a recently released RAND report, such systems-thinking has had wide ranging implications for how the PLA conceptualizes warfare in the twenty-first century.
+As I argue in a recently released RAND report, such systems thinking has had wide-ranging implications for how the PLA conceptualizes warfare in the 21st century.

 Numerous Chinese military publications indicate that the PLA sees war as no longer a contest between adversarial units, arms, services, or even specific weapons platforms, but rather a contest among numerous adversarial operational systems.
 This is referred to in PLA literature as systems confrontation and is considered the “basic operational mode of joint campaigns under informatized conditions.”
 “Informatized,” according to a recent U.S. Department of Defense report (PDF), is the PLA term for “real-time data-networked command.”